federicozanardo/stipula-node/README.md

 - [x] Compiler contracts
 - [x] Dynamic typing

-"Pay-to-contract" means when a user wants to pay a contract and "pay-to-party" means when the contract wants to pay a party.
+"Pay-to-Contract" means when a user wants to pay a contract and "Pay-to-Party" means when the contract wants to pay a party.

 ## How to run a node?